This post may contain affiliate links. Please read my disclosure and privacy policy.

 garlic and water in the pan

-Add in the green beans, a 1/2 teaspoon of salt, and stir briefly.
-Cover the pan and let the green beans cook until fork tender, about 5 minutes.
+Add in the cut green beans and a 1/2 teaspoon of salt, then stir briefly.
+Cover the pan tightly with a lid and let the green beans cook until fork-tender, about 5 minutes.

 cooking green beans in pan

-If you’d like to serve these at a holiday meal, like Thanksgiving, try placing them in a slow cooker on a warm setting to keep them warm longer.
+If you’d like to serve these at a holiday meal, such as Thanksgiving, try placing them in a slow cooker on a warm setting to keep them warm for longer.
 (You can add a 1/4 cup of water at the bottom, if you’d like to help keep them moist.)

 sauteed green beans on plate overhead